Hygiene Tips for Seniors with Dental Complications

 The risk of oral cancer increases with age.
 According to the Cancer Treatment Centers of America, about two-thirds of patients who are diagnosed with oral cancer are over the age of 55.
 Remember that lifestyle choices, such as alcohol and tobacco use, are also big factors in the instance of this type of cancer.

 According to Seniors Oral Health, at least 25% of adults between the ages of 65 and 74 have severe gum disease.
 Gum disease damages the bone and tissue surrounding the teeth, leading to tooth loss.
 The main cause of gum disease is plaque buildup which hardens to form tartar and lead to gingivitis.
 Poor dental hygiene, diet and fit of bridges and dentures can all worsen its effects.
 The use of tobacco and some conditions, such as diabetes, can also increase an older patient’s risk for gum disease.

-About 88% of people over the age of 65 have receding gums and it is also more common among patients with poor oral hygiene habits.
+According to The National Center for Biotechnology Information, about 88% of people over the age of 65 have receding gums and it is also more common among patients with poor oral hygiene habits.
 This leads to more serious problems when the roots are exposed, which leaves the teeth at higher risk for decay, infection and loss.

 Exposed root surfaces are more common in older adults.
 Because roots don’t have a protective enamel layer, if they are exposed, they are at risk for damage and decay.
 Root decay causes toothaches, infection and even loss of the tooth.

 Teeth often darken with age for multiple reasons.
 The dentin tissue in the teeth changes color over time and begins to show as enamel thins.
 Plus, years of consuming certain foods and beverages that cause staining, it begins to show.